Let's Draw: The Twin Epics of Tamil Literature

 I guess it's all laid out in the prologue:

 The epic was the very first in Tamil lit to mix poetry and prose.
-It also praises the Sun, Moon, and ordinary stuff like rivers and cities at the start, unlike the usual invocations to a deity.
+It also praises the Sun, Moon, and natural elements like rivers and cities at the start, unlike the usual invocations to an actual divine being.
 It broke a lot of new ground in literature.
-Silappadikaram offered detailed descriptions of the Tamil people, markets, towns and villages, religion, law, and classical arts such as dance and music that had never been seen before in any medium.
+Silappadikaram is super important to historical studies as well.
+It offered detailed descriptions of the Tamil people and their markets, towns and villages, religion, law, and classical arts such as dance and music that had never been seen before in any medium.
 It introduced folk songs in the literary genre, sealing their cultural importance.
 Visually, the epic has been mostly performed as dances and dramas in theatre, but there's an obscure 1942 film without subtitles on YouTube for all you nutters.
 There’s also a brief comic book, with actually good illustrations.

 2. Manimekalai (மணிமேகலை)